Fitness Tips from Professional Athletes

 We all want to be fit, some of us want to be at the peak of our physical abilities, others want to be the best of the best, but only a minuscule amount of people will ever make it to the VERY TOP of their field.
 Even if you consider how many people play professional football, for example, the very top level makes up less than 1% of the global population.
 In some sports, that percentage would be even lower.
 So where better to look for tips and techniques on how to improve your fitness than the best of the best?
 That is what we are here to do today.

 If we are going to start anywhere, we are going to start with James Milner.
-James is 35 years old, has played 570 (as of today 22/06/2021) games in the Premier League for five different clubs.
-The most recent club being Liverpool Football Club, where he has won the Champions League, the Premier League, the European Super Cup and the FIFA Club World Cup.
+James is 35 years old and has played 570 (as of today 22/06/2021) games in the Premier League for five different clubs.
+The most recent club is Liverpool Football Club, where he has won the Champions League, the Premier League, the European Super Cup, and the FIFA Club World Cup.
 In my opinion, James is the model pro, his fitness is impeccable, his work ethic is second to none, and above all else, he is a super humble guy.
 So how did he get to where he is now?

 The Champions League winner adds: "Obviously I’m going to drop off at some point in terms of physical output and things like that, but surely if I push myself more, the further distance I have got to fall.
 If I do drop off then I will be in amongst the pack as opposed to dropping from the middle pack downwards.
 That is what I have always tried to do.
 I have always tried to push myself, always tried to keep the young lads in place in terms of running and stuff like that.
 I am sure I will get reeled in at some point but I am hoping that is not for a few years yet."